mhwdvs/twitter-monitor/README.md

  - Run start.exe

 To Be Added:
- - URL expander so if the tweets you are monitoring are time-sensitive you can bypass the t.co redirection, that sometimes adds a few seconds of delay.

  - Currently just sends the tweet to a discord webhook, but would like to automate an action within the script, such as automatically opening the link in a new browser window and even automating that's actions if you are expecting what site you will be visiting
  - Make keywords definable in command line rather than having to edit the source
  - GUI?
  - Add logging
  - Ability to send logs to a seperate discord channel in real time (could be beneficial for example if you needed to know as soon as possible if there was an issue with the monitor)
  - Ability to select filters from command line
  - Different filters for different monitors

 Feel free to leave more feature suggestions as issues :)